Member | Established: 1955 | Member since 1997

 SMO 6: Investigation and Discipline

-SAAA reports that it has incorporated the SMO 6 requirements in the I&D system it operates to address non-compliance by its member with applicable laws, regulations, and the Code of Ethics.
-It has separate investigation, discipline, and appeals committees and does have recourse through the Serbian legal system to sanction members for non-compliance, if necessary.
+SAAA reports that it has established separate investigation, disciplinary, and appeals committees, and that it has recourse through the Serbian legal system to sanction members for non-compliance where necessary.

-SAAA states that it maintains a dialogue with the Ministry of Finance (MoF) and other relevant authorities to strengthen its I&D mechanism.
-In addition, it raises its members’ awareness of the I&D system to deter non-compliance.
+The association further states that it maintains ongoing dialogue with the Ministry of Finance (MoF) and other relevant authorities to help ensure that its I&D framework remains aligned with legal and professional requirements.

 -